 The primary reason institutions need to generate some level of surplus over long periods of time is because operations are one of the sources of liquidity and resources for reinvestment in institutional initiatives.

 Strategic Financial Analysis for Higher Education

-At -1.46%, USM's FY19 Net Operating Revenues Ratio has made a small recovery from the ten-year low experienced in FY18.
+At -1.17%, USM's FY20 Net Operating Revenues Ratio continues its recovery from the ten-year low experienced in FY18.